 - March of Dimes: Safe Sleep for Your Baby

 These sleepsacks are all available on Amazon and would be great to add to your baby registry!
 Go here to create an Amazon Baby Registry.
-Amazon registries include a FREE Welcome Box for the parents with items valuing up to $35, a 10% completion discount (15% for prime members), you can add items from ANY site, there’s a 365-day return policy, and 20% off diapers for baby’s first year if $500 of products are bought from your registry!
-Amazon is THE BEST!
+Amazon registries include a FREE Welcome Box with baby items valuing up to $35, a 10% completion discount (15%for prime members), you can add items from ANY website, there’s a 365-day return policy, and 20% off diapers for baby’s first year if $500 of products are bought from your registry!
+Amazon is THE BEST.

 & Follow Me on Pinterest♥